habemus-papadum/stack-notebook/README.md

 * Do scan through the script if you want to know more details.

 ## Advanced usage
-`stack notebook` just executes whatever is piped into `STDIN`.
-A plain `stack notebook` invocation is equivalent to `echo "jupyter notebook" | stack notebook`.
+The last line of `stack notebook` is just `exec "$@"`.
+A plain `stack notebook` invocation is equivalent to `stack notebook jupyter notebook`.
 This can be used to render notebooks, list and delete kernels, allow connections from remote boxes, and so forth.
 See the `.travis.yml` for ideas.

 #### Use by date
 As I write this, it is Oct.
 15, 2017 -- If you are still relying on the repo 3-4 months from now, you are asking for trouble...